CiscoLives/LTRATO-2001/_sources/tasks/task4/step1.rst.txt

         Don't close the Linux shell; otherwise, it will stop the local pyATS web server.

-    Click the upper line in a list to open results of the last job run:
+    Click the upper line in a list to open the results of the last job run:

     .. image:: images/viewer-list-of-jobs-run.png
         :width: 75%